 In this example, the client is modifying the entry for "user8" in the Permissions List on the Calendar folder.
-First the client needs to read the Permissions List to get the value of the PidTagMemberId property for "user8", as defined in section 3.1.4.1.
-The client sends the same RopGetPermissionsTable, RopGetColumns, and RopQueryRows requests as in the example in section 4.1.
+First, the client reads the Permissions List to get the value of the PidTagMemberId property for "user8", as defined in section 3.1.4.1.
+The client sends the same RopGetPermissionsTable, RopSetColumns, and RopQueryRows requests as in the example in section 4.1.
 The server returns the following response buffer with the PermissionData structures that contain the current Permissions List: